Girls Like Me

-Girls Like Me is the fifteenth studio album by American country music singer Tanya Tucker, released on March 3, 1986 by Capitol Records.
+Girls Like Me is the 15th studio album by American country music singer Tanya Tucker, it was released on March 3, 1986 as her first album for Capitol Records.
 It included the number one country hit "Just Another Love".
 "I'll Come Back as Another Woman" and "One Love at a Time" would do almost as well at No. 2 and No. 3, respectively.
 Rounding out the Top 10 hits was the No. 8 "It's Only Over for You".
 The album peaked at No. 20 on the Country Albums chart.